 2. Expansion of Coverage

 Historically, employers could decline to provide coverage for employees – or exclude certain categories of applicants as discussed above.
-Under Obamacare, many businesses receive tax credits for offering healthcare – but are also required to do so or face hefty fines.
+Under the federal government’s Obamacare plan, many businesses receive tax credits for offering healthcare – but are also required to do so or face hefty fines.

-Further, individuals are also mandated under Obamacare to find a healthcare plan or pay a penalty on their tax return if they opt out.
-For individuals, the marketplace exchange was created to allow folks to shop around and find a plan that makes the most sense.
+Further, individuals are also mandated under Obamacare to find an Affordable Care Act compliant health insurance plan from one of the health insurance exchanges or pay a penalty on their tax return if they opt out.
+For individuals, the health insurance marketplace exchange was created to allow folks to shop around and find a plan that makes the most sense.
 Also, Obamacare prohibits dropping anyone because they reached a lifetime limit or are suffering from a chronic condition.

 3. Emphasis on Prevention